kjand3/floorplan-analyzer/README.md

 This command will spin up your GUI.
 From there, you can select files from your local directory to inference your model with.
+If you would like the GUI to only display your new image inference, make sure to select ```Cleanup & Reset``` at the end of each run.

 # Datasets